-The ICS flaunts this status if the declaration validation and processing is suspended for a specific period of time.
-The customs need to provide the exporter and the other concerned parties the reason for the suspension.
+The ICS flaunts this status if the declaration validation and processing are suspended for a specific period of time.
+The customs need to provide the exporter and the other concerned parties with the reason for the suspension.

-In case the exporter lodge an application to withdraw the export declaration before the goods leave for shipping, the status show is ‘Withdrawn’.
+In case the exporter lodge an application to withdraw the export declaration before the goods leave for shipping, the status shown is ‘Withdrawn’.

-This status means that the Customs and Border Protection has cancelled the assigned authority.
-Following it, the customs sends the reason and advice for the further action to the exporter.
+This status means that Customs and Border Protection has cancelled the assigned authority.
+Following it, the customs sends the reason and advice for further action to the exporter.

 This status is applied if the declared goods are not exported within 30 days of the proposed date of export.